department-of-veterans-affairs/component-library/README.md

 > Verdaccio is a simple, zero-config-required local private NPM registry.
 No need for an entire database just to get started&hellip;

-Verdaccio allows contributors to publish a new version of the VA Design System on their local machine, and preview `vets-website` with their changes.
+Verdaccio allows contributors to publish a new version of the VA Design System component library on their local machine, and preview `vets-website` with their changes.

-#### Installing Verdaccio
+#### Before you begin
+1. VA Design System component library and vets-website require different versions of NodeJS.
+Be sure you have [NVM installed](https://github.com/nvm-sh/nvm#installing-and-updating) before you begin.
+1. Download Node `v14.15.0` and a current Node `v18.x.x` or `v20.x.x`
-1. Verdaccio requires [Python3](https://www.python.org/downloads/).
+1. Verdaccio also requires [Python3](https://www.python.org/downloads/).
 Ensure you have Python3 installed by opening a terminal window and typing the following command:

    ```shell
    which python3 # Should see output like /usr/bin/python3
    ```

    You should see an execution path if Python3 is installed.
 If not, install it and type `which python3` again in a new terminal window.

+#### Installing Verdaccio
 1. Install Verdaccio using NPM or Yarn:

    ```shell